Tours & Group Visits

 Known as the ‘hidden gem’ of North Warwickshire, a group day out to Middleton Hall & Gardens offers a unique experience.
 Whether your interests lie in history, gardening, architecture, flora and fauna, shopping, promenading or relaxing; Middleton Hall has something to interest everyone.

 Tours of the Hall and gardens offer visitors an exclusive experience of our heritage.
-Our expert volunteer tour guides will lead you on a journey through our fascinating history which encompasses 900 years of exploration, discoveries and quirky characters.
+If you opt for a Hall tour, our expert volunteer tour guides will lead you on a journey through our fascinating history which encompasses 900 years of exploration, discoveries and quirky characters.
 The oldest building on site dates back to 1285 and is believed to be the oldest domestic building in North Warwickshire.
-You will also explore our Tudor Jettied Building and Great Hall, the bedroom of the naturalist, John Ray, the old kitchen and our grand Georgian west wing.
-The Walled Garden and orchard can be found hidden away behind the old cottages and have their own impressive stories to tell too.

 I write to thank you all most sincerely for your attention to the members of our group today.
 We thoroughly enjoyed our visit to Middleton Hall, and were all most impressed by the kind welcome we received when we arrived, the initial refreshments we enjoyed, and the talk and tour guides who all performed an excellent task.
 The whole story of Middleton Hall, from ruin to resurrection is a remarkable history, which we found quite mind-blowing.
 The knowledge of the three guides was fantastic and the details of the tours most enlightening.
 And of course we enjoyed the lunch prepared for us, so please thank that catering team also.
 All good wishes for the continuation of the work you are undertaking; we do hope that the barn can eventually be restored.” – Alan, visited with a group of 36 people in September 2018.